Museums and castles in Cardiff

 - Phone: 029 2034 6214

 Definitely worth a full-day visit (at the very least once), St. Fagans National History Museum is considered to be one of the best tourist attractions in the United Kingdom!
 Named after the village it is located in, St. Fagans, which is to the west of Cardiff, is an open-air museum and is essentially a collection of more than forty buildings (houses, schools, chapels, farms etc.) that represent Welsh history, heritage and culture.
 The museum occupies around 100 acres of parkland, at the heart of which is the Grade I listed Elizabethan mansion, St. Fagans Castle.
 Entry is free to this museum that was named the UK’s favourite visitor attraction by Which? magazine in 2011 and the Art Fund_ Museum of the Year in 2019.
+It is worth noting that if you're driving, there's a £6 charge to park on site, but there is no time limit on that so you can stay as long as you like!

 - Location: St Fagans, Cardiff CF5 6XB